 My husband even made two strawberry planters from reclaimed wood that sit neatly along one of our fence panels!
 I have commissioned him to make many more and some larger ones to grow carrots and leeks in a way that won’t intrude on our garden space, but will effectively use otherwise wasted space along our fences.

 Growing fruits and vegetables in your outdoor space will encourage you to get outdoors, have a hobby you love and eat well.

 My husband has a workshop at the bottom of the garden and a collection of wood in a second shed.
 His wood and creations are often spilling out of the shed into the garden.
 I’m a tidy, clutter-free person and just seeing this meant I could never fully relax as it looked messy!

 To make our garden even more complete we installed a fence towards the back with a gate on it to separate our new, relaxing garden from the workshop and wood shed at the bottom of the garden.

 It’s incredible the difference this has made.
 It now looks like our garden ends at this new fence and this allows the landscaped part of our garden to end here.
 We no longer have to look at the messy shed or workshop as it’s hidden behind this new fence.

 It also means my husband can make as much mess as he likes without the rest of our garden looking untidy or like a junkyard!

 If you have garden buildings ruining your garden ambience then a garden divide is a great idea.
-Other options we considered were installing a row of bamboo in planters or a row of trellis to eventually cover in climbers like evergreen passion flower.
+Other options we considered were installing a row of bamboo in planters or a row of trellis to eventually cover in climbers like evergreen passion flower or clematis.

 Our garden has been a labour of love, but I can already see the benefits to our wellbeing with the new features we have installed.
 It’s now a place of peacefulness where we can relax and forget about our worries.
 If you have an outdoor space then why not consider turning it into your own positive wellbeing space?